Yashrajmotwani/tool_ise_iittp_2025/README.md

 ## Installation Requirements

+**Make sure Python and Lizard are installed**

-1. This extension uses **Lizard** for complexity analysis.
-Make sure Python and Lizard are installed:
+1. This extension uses **Lizard** for complexity analysis:

 ```
 pip install lizard
 ```

+2. To download python:

+You can download the latest version of Python from the official website: [python.org/downloads](https://www.python.org/downloads/)

-2. Search
+4. Search

 > Code Review Helper or Code Review IIT

 to find our Extension on VS Code Extensions

-3. Click on install Extension.
+4. Click on install Extension.

-4. To run and use extension on a Particular File:
+5. To run and use extension on a Particular File:

 > Ctrl + Shift + P